nielsleadholm/SaganReading/README.md

 # Background

-The intent of the project was to create a reading that made use of the beautiful words that both Carl Sagan and Ann Druyan have expressed, while conveying an overall narrative that would be fitting for a setting such as a non-religious wedding.
+The intent of this project was to create a reading that made use of the beautiful words that both Carl Sagan and Ann Druyan have expressed, while conveying an overall narrative that would be fitting for a setting such as a non-religious wedding.
 I do not claim that Carl Sagan or Ann Druyan expressed the overall view in this reading, since by rearranging the words, their meaning has by definition been altered.
-However, the effort was born out of a profound respect for how eloquently they have discussed life and the Cosmos.
-In fact, it was inspired by the rearrangement first done by (user) (link), which in turn was a project inspired by the "Cosmic Love" reading sometimes attributed to Carl Sagan, but which contains a final sentence with no known attribution to Carl Sagan.
+However, the effort was born out of a profound respect for how eloquently they have spoken about life and the Cosmos.
+In fact, it was inspired by the rearrangement first described by the user EverBe in this [Reddit Thread](https://www.reddit.com/r/weddingplanning/comments/957jdr/i_modified_the_carl_sagan_ceremony_reading_to/), which in turn was a project inspired by a reading sometimes attributed to Carl Sagan, but which contains a final sentence about the nature of love with no known source.

 In the process of rearranging the quotes to create a narrative, I have also added some filler words (e.g. for context or general flow), although I have tried my best to avoid adding anything that goes beyond the intent of a particular quote instance.
 The most heavily edited sentences vs. their original forms are: